tectonic-typesetting/tectonic-ci-support/cross-images/README.md

    This is because the containerized cross build is not smart enough to differentiate between build scripts built for your true host OS, and the host OS of the cross Docker container.
-1. Use that program to execute the cross build:
+1. Execute the cross build:
    ```
-   ./cross build --target=x86_64-unknown-linux-musl --release
+   cross build --target=x86_64-unknown-linux-musl --release
    ```
 1. The final output will be found at `target/x86_64-unknown-linux-musl/release/tectonic`.
-1. The aspiration is that `./cross test ...` will work, although this is often dicey in cross-compilation scenarios.
+1. The aspiration is that `cross test ...` will work, although this is often dicey in cross-compilation scenarios.
 In order to run any cross-compiled binaries, you may need to have QEmu handlers registered with your kernel, which can be achieved conveniently with:
    ```
    docker run --rm --privileged multiarch/qemu-user-static:register --reset --credential yes
    ```

-[1]: ../custom-cross/README.md

 ## Adding New Targets